arnostpleskot/homebridge-inels/readme.md

 - `username` and `password`: Credentials for login to your smart box - you should create new user without admin privileges for this plugin.

 > **Disclaimer**
-> This plugin is not substitution for [iNels official app](https://itunes.apple.com/cz/app/inels-home-control-rf/id1189384684), there is functionality that this plaugin can never have
+> This plugin is not substitution for [iNels official app](https://itunes.apple.com/cz/app/inels-home-control-rf/id1189384684), there is functionality that this plugin can never have.

 > I'm not employee or in any other relation with iNELS Group or ELKO EP, s.r.o.

 > I'm just user of their devices who wants to have smooth UX on Apple devices.